zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install cloud-init for Linux images.md

 # Install cloud-init for Linux images {#concept_e3k_vnm_xdb .concept}

-If you need to create an ECS instance using an existing image, you can import the image to configure the instance.
-To guarantee successful configuration of the hostname, NTP source, and yum source of the imported Linux image, you are advised to install cloud-init in your on-premise server, virtual machine \(VM\), or cloud host before import.
+To guarantee successful configuration of the hostname, NTP source, and yum source of an imported Linux image, we recommend that you install cloud-init in your on-premises server, virtual machine, or cloud host, before import.

 ## Limitations {#section_bw3_b4m_xdb .section}

--   Currently, cloud-init supports the following Linux distributions: CentOS, Debian, Fedora, FreeBSD, Gentoo, RHEL \(Red Hat Enterprise Linux\), SLES \(SUSE Linux Enterprise Server\), and Ubuntu.
+-   Currently, cloud-init supports the following Linux OSs: CentOS, Debian, Fedora, FreeBSD, Gentoo, RHEL \(Red Hat Enterprise Linux\), SLES \(SUSE Linux Enterprise Server\), and Ubuntu.

--   If cloud-init has been installed on your on-premise server, VM, or cloud host, make sure that the cloud-init version is later than 0.7.9 because images using an earlier-version cloud-init may cause instance configuration failure in NTP, hostname, and yum.
+-   If cloud-init has been installed on your on-premises server, VM, or cloud host, make sure that the cloud-init version is 0.7.9 or later because images using an earlier-version cloud-init may cause instance configuration failure in NTP, hostname, and yum.
+To check your version of cloud-init, follow these steps:

     1. Log on to your on-premise server, VM, or cloud host.
     2. Run `cloud-init --version` to query the cloud-init version.

-        You can use the cloud-init if its version is later than 0.7.9.
-Otherwise, do as instructed in [Install cloud-init](#Install).
+        If your version is earlier than 0.7.9, see how to [install cloud-init](#Install).

 ## Prerequisites {#section_kg1_d4m_xdb .section}